 Greatest Sports Rivalries: Muhammad Ali vs. Joe Frazier

 Boxing is a sport born and bred in rivalry.
 There can't be fights in the first place without some sort of contention between two human beings.
 That was one of the biggest draws of the sport in the first place and has been ever since.
-Perhaps no rivalry better encapsulates the brilliance, beauty and brutality of the sport than the feud between Muhammad Ali and Joe Frazier.
+Perhaps no rivalry better encapsulates the brilliance, beauty, and brutality of the sport than the feud between Muhammad Ali and Joe Frazier.
 Two boxers with completely different styles yet remarkably similar in their relentlessness.
-One an outspoken, what many considered arrogant fighter in Ali who blended silky smooth speed with a deceptive power.
-The other a tight-lipped puncher who never backed down from anybody.
+Ali was outspoken and considered by many to be an arrogant fighter who blended silky smooth speed with a deceptive power.
+Frazier was a tight-lipped puncher who never backed down from anybody.
 It was their confrontations that brought boxing to a level never dreamed of, and perhaps never will reach again.

 1971 - Ali takes aim at the "Paper Champion"